-The Victoria University of Wellington Certificate in Foundation Studies is taught by ACG New Zealand International College, and prepares students for entry into Victoria’s undergraduate programmes.
+The Victoria University of Wellington Certificate in Foundation Studies is taught by ACG New Zealand International College, a registered school, and prepares students for entry into Victoria’s undergraduate programmes.

 The programme ensures students not only meet the entry requirements, but are also fully prepared for the challenges of degree-level study.
 Subject knowledge and skills are developed, and entrepreneurial enterprise, leadership and teamwork capabilities are enhanced.
 Classes are delivered by caring, highly-qualified teachers in a supportive and personalised learning environment.